Target Will Shell Out $18.5 Million for a Data Breach That Impacted 40 Million Customers

 Target Set to Open in Midtown This Fall

-Ugg Sues Target, Others For Selling Knock-Offs
+Ugg Sues Target, Others For Selling Knockoffs